By John Ellie, Jr.

 With warmer weather on its way, podiatrists — physicians and surgeons who assess, evaluate and treat the foot, ankle and related structures of the leg — are putting their feet down.
 April is APMA Foot Health Awareness Month, a timely reminder to everyone that feet deserve our appreciation, attention and expert care.

 Daily wear and tear take their toll on the bone structure, tissues and elasticity of older feet.
 It’s not uncommon for seniors to develop corns, calluses, skin and nail disorders, bunions and hammertoes.
-Add foot or heel pain, plantar fasciitis, ingrown toenails, and flat feet, diabetes, and arthritis to the list, and you’ll understand why seniors need a podiatrist on their healthcare team.
+This is why they usually undergo hammer toe surgery.
+Add foot or heel pain, plantar fasciitis, ingrown toenails, and flat feet, diabetes, and arthritis to the list, and you’ll understand why seniors need a foot doctor on their healthcare team.

 Monitoring foot health, especially when other illnesses, diseases or health conditions are in the mix, is critical to prevent more severe problems down the road.